 Non-union employees are entitled to notice of termination and, in some cases, severance pay.
 Non-union employees who are not managers and who have at least one year of employment are protected against unjust dismissal.
 Employees cannot be terminated based on any of the prohibited grounds of discrimination under the Human Rights Act.
 They are also protected by the Canada Labour Code if they take various forms of leave – pregnancy and parental leave being the most common.
-In general, unionised employees can be laid off only for lack of work or dismissed for just cause.
+In general, unionised employees can only be laid off for lack of work or dismissed for just cause.

 Jurisdiction and procedure

 Which tribunals or courts have jurisdiction to hear complaints?

 The Canada Industrial Relations Board has jurisdiction over all matters relating to labour relations.
 The Canadian Human Rights Tribunal has jurisdiction with respect to alleged violations of the Canadian Human Rights Act.
 The Minister of Employment, Workforce Development and Labour can appoint an adjudicator to hear an appeal concerning labour standards matters or to hear unjust dismissal complaints.
 Occupational health and safety orders can be appealed to an appeals officer appointed by the ministry.
 Wrongful dismissal claims may be brought in the courts of the province or territory where the employee was employed.